Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/HT_&_VHT-Operations/HT-VHT-CAPABILITIES_Transmit-Beamforming.md

 - In 802.11ac, Explicit beamforming got fine-tuned, and only Null data packet (NDP) Explicit Beamforming is supported
 - 802.11ac: enables single user (SU) and multi user (MU) beamforming which aims to improve SNR (and hence throughput) between a wireless client and AP.

+## 🔢📡🎯 Transmit Beamforming (TxBF): `TxBF` & `MIMO / MU-MIMO`

+- In order for MU-MIMO to function the access point must support transmit beamforming.
+- Ideally the access point will be capable of 4X4:4 MIMO.

 ## ⚙️🎯❓ Transmit Beamforming (TxBF): `How it works?`

 Beamforming operates on a principle analogous to how beams of light intersect and interact: